-A Recycled In Space Police Procedural, created and produced by Gerry Anderson that ran from 1994 to 1995.
-Set in the year 2040, the series followed Lt Patrick Brogan (Ted Shackelford) originally a New York cop, who transfers to Demeter City, on the planet Altor.
+Set in the year 2040, the series followed Lt Patrick Brogan (Ted Shackelford), originally a New York City Cop, who transfers to Demeter City, on the planet Altor.

 - Ambulance Chaser: One episode has a boy pretending to be hit by a car and demanding compensation.
 Then, a person explains to the driver that the boy is known to play such tricks... he's the boy's accomplice, and uses the opportunity to pick the driver's pockets.
 The driver doesn't care, being busy scanning the alien for suitability for his Organ Theft ring.